Microsoft Dynamics 365 Blog

 Any requests made to your Azure storage accounts must receive authorizations.
 You can use Azure Active Directory (Azure AD) to handle your authorization requests to ensure they are secure.
 It’s possible to set up Windows VMs to use your Azure file shares with Azure Blob with the same credentials.

 If you decide to delete an Azure Blob storage account, that will remove all data stored in that location.
 Make sure you’ve backed up any important data before deleting an Azure Blob from your Azure account.
 It’s not always possible to recover an Azure Blob storage account once it’s been deleted from the Azure portal.
+Before deletion, explore available Dynamics 365 file storage options to ensure your data is securely backed up and accessible.

 Dynamics 365 Attachment Management with Azure Blob Storage

 Microsoft AppSource contains an Attachment Management Add-in to help you work with attachments within Dynamics 365.
 With it, you can use Azure Blob to store attachments and optimize Dynamics 365 use of storage.
+This add-in allows you to easily store Dynamics 365 attachments in Azure, providing a secure and scalable solution for managing large volumes of files.

 You can also configure optional upload and download control over multiple attachments.
 In addition, developers can enable forms with file drag and drop capabilities to make working with attachments easier for users.